navaneeth-dev/portfolio-v2/src/content/blog/free-production-kubernetes-cluster.md

 ### Setting up VMs

-We are going to create 3 VMs using Terraform with a Talos Linux image that we uploaded to OCI.
+We are going to create 3 VMs for a highly available setup using Terraform with a Talos Linux image that we uploaded to OCI.

 ```hcl
 resource "oci_core_instance" "controlplane" {